 Amid the COVID-19 pandemic, preprints are being shared, reported on, and used to shape government policy, all at unprecedented rates and journalists are now regularly citing preprints in their pandemic coverage.
-As well as putting preprints squarely in the public eye as never before, presenting a unique opportunity to educate researchers and the public about their value, the rise in reporting of research posted as preprints has also brought into focus the question of how research is scrutinised and validated.
+As well as putting preprints squarely in the public eye as never before, presenting a unique opportunity to educate researchers and the public about their value, the rise in reporting of research posted as preprints has also brought into focus the question of how research is scrutinized and validated.
 Traditional journal peer review has its shortcomings and the number of ways research can be evaluated is expanding.
-This can be a problem for journalists and non-specialist readers who sometimes don’t fully understand the difference between preprints peer-reviewed articles and different forms of peer review.
+This can be a problem for journalists and non-specialist readers who sometimes don’t fully understand the difference between preprints, peer-reviewed articles, and different forms of peer review.
 Media coverage can result in the sharing of information which may later not stand up to scientific scrutiny, leading to misunderstanding, misinformation and the risk of damaging the public perception of preprints and the scientific process.

 News and updates

 The following individuals contributed to the documents, but involvement does necessarily imply institutional endorsement.

 - Michael Markie, F1000 Research